MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-design.md

 - Downstream failures don't affect client transactions.

 - Transactional integrity is more difficult to maintain because data creation and persistence happen in separate services.
-This is also a challenge across messaging and persistence services.
+Transactional integrity is a challenge across messaging and persistence services.
 For more information, see the [guidance on idempotent message processing](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-data-platform#idempotent-message-processing).

 - End-to-end tracing requires more complex orchestration.